About Us

 Accomplishments of the José Iturbi Foundation:

-• For seven seasons since 1999, The José Iturbi Foundation has sponsored the José Iturbi Gold Medal Series dedicated to presenting classical artists in the world class, state-of-the-art Southern California venue, Cerritos Center for the Performing Arts.
+• Since the 1990's, The José Iturbi Foundation has sponsored the José Iturbi Gold Medal Series dedicated to presenting classical artists in the world class, state-of-the-art Southern California venue, Cerritos Center for the Performing Arts, , and in other local venues.

 • The José Iturbi Foundation has started the painstaking process to preserve and restore the original master recordings of José Iturbi and his sister, concert pianist Amparo Iturbi.
 The José Iturbi Foundation has started to re-release restored and digitally enhanced original mid-century recordings of José and Amparo Iturbi on CD.
 To date, three full-length CDs have been produced.

-• UCLA - José Iturbi International Music Competition – June 2007 - The foundations' goal is to globally expand the passion for classical music through dynamic competition and compelling live performance.
-The foundation gave away $268,000 in prize money for the winners of the 2007 Jose Iturbi International Music Competition.
-The competition distinguishes itself with giving the largest cash prize for first place winners for piano and vocal in the world!
+• UCLA - José Iturbi International Music Competition – June 2007 to June 2010.
+The foundation's goal is to globally expand the passion for classical music through dynamic competition and compelling live performance.
+The foundation gave away more than $870,000 in prize money to the winners of the José Iturbi International Music Competitions.
+The competition distinguished itself with giving the largest cash prize for first place winners for piano and voice in the world!

 Mission Statement: